 New research links one antioxidant in particular – commonly found in breast milk and foods such as kiwi, soy, and celery – to the risk of developing nonalcoholic fatty liver disease (NAFLD).

 NAFLD is becoming increasingly widespread.
-In the United States, the disorder is the most common cause of liver disease, accounting for 75 percent of all chronic liver diseases.
+In the United States, the disorder is the most common cause of liver disease, accounting for

 Researchers from the University of Colorado Anschutz Medical Campus set out to examine whether an increased dose of pyrroloquinoline quinone (PQQ) administered prenatally in obese mice could halt the progression of NAFLD.